github/developer.github.com/content/changes/2015-01-06-finalizing-the-updated-organization-permissions-api.md

 ### Removing an organization admin

-To remove someone from the organization role but keep them as a member of their teams, use the new [Add or update organization membership][add-org-membership] endpoint, specifying a role of `"member"` in the request body.
+To remove someone from the organization admin role but keep them as a member of their teams, use the new [Add or update organization membership][add-org-membership] endpoint, specifying a role of `"member"` in the request body.
 This replaces removing people from the Owners team.

 ### Listing organization admins